How much does it cost to build a house in Ireland in 2023?

 As a starting point, the key issue will be the floor area of your new home or extension.
 This is where clever design can cut costs to ensure every square millimeter (or inch) is utilized and non-habitable space such as circulation corridors are minimized.

-One thing we can be sure of telling you is that you cannot build a house in 2023 for the oft-quoted figure of €100 per square foot which probably dates from the last century.
+One thing we can be sure of telling you is that you cannot build a house in 2024 for the oft-quoted figure of €100 per square foot which probably dates from the last century.
 Even a self-builder could not deliver a new home, compliant with all current Building Regulations or to “builder’s finish” for that rate.
 If friends, who built houses, tell you otherwise, don’t believe them.
 Most people forget to include lots of things they had to fork out on like septic tanks and pre-construction outlays.

 Precedents

-Based on tenders we received for new houses in the third quarter of 2022, a more realistic figure for building a one-off detached house in a rural area would be in the region of €2,350 per square meter (€218 per square foot).
+Based on tenders we received for new houses in the first half of 2024, a more realistic figure for building a one-off detached new-build house in a rural area would be in the region of €2,450 per square meter (€228 per square foot) with many projects reaching just under €3,000 per square meter (€278 per square foot).
 This figure would include having the work undertaken by a main contractor and VAT.
 It would also be based on a turn-key finish – ready to move into.
+Furthermore, refurbishment projects are easily clearing the €3,000 per square metre rate and are reaching over €4,000 in some instances.

 It would not include site purchase costs, Development Levies (€2,000 – €20,000 depending on the floor area and what Co.
 Council you are dealing with), professional fees (5-15%) or inflation.

-The latter item continued to rear its ugly head again throughout 2022 because of construction personnel shortages, material shortages, Brexit-related delivery issues and of course, the Ukraine invasion.
-This led to an increase of up to 40% in building costs in some areas.
-It will be interesting to see if prices show a downturn during 2023 as some of these issues level off.
+The latter item continues to rear its ugly head again in 2024 because of construction personnel shortages, material shortages, ongoing delivery problems (pirates in Yemen), and of course, and global conflicts.
+It is generally accepted that the shortage of trained personnel is the single biggest item impacting on building costs which has driven up labour costs.This led to an increase of up to 40% in building costs in some areas since 2021.
+It will be interesting to see if prices show a downturn or steadying off later in 2024 as some of these issues have begun to level off.

 The Royal Institute of the Architects of Ireland (RIAI) published a consumer guide, Building/Construction Cost Guidelines which give gave indicative figures in 2019 as per the diagram below.
+Obviously the figures are out of date but the guidelines cover many areas that might be useful for somebody just starting out.

 SELF-BUILD

 We strongly recommend careful consideration is given before embarking on a self-build / Direct Labour build if the intention is to try and reduce costs.
 This approach is not for the faint-hearted and should not be undertaken by anyone who does not have prior experience in the construction sector.
-The regulatory environment in which building is monitored has become increasingly complex and you do not need to discover a problem at the end of the project in obtaining certification.
+The regulatory environment in which building is monitored has become increasingly complex and you do not need to discover a problem at the end of the project in obtaining statutory certification.

 You also need to estimate the cost and availability of your own time.
 A building project cannot be realistically managed by anyone with a nine to five, Monday to Friday job.
 We can talk about this with you in more detail if we are working together.